mdarfler/cs1/modules/03-logic/_posts/2018-03-01-conditional-statements.md

 title: Conditional Statements
 ---
 # {{page.title}}
-Up to this point we have had to be extremely specific with the direction that our progrmas can take.
+Up to this point we have had to be extremely specific with the direction that our programs can take.
 We start in setup and then proceed to the draw loop which executes the code inside again, and again, and again without variation.
 But what if we wanted to have our sketch to behave differently based on different conditions.
 Well you're in luck!

 ## Conditional logic

-When we talk about making decisions in the computer it is usually in terms of evaluating conditional statements that have the form:
+When we talk about making decisions in the computer it is usually in terms of evaluating boolean expressions that have the form:
 ```
 if this, then that.
 ```
-That is, if `this` is true, then do `that`.
+That is, if `this`(a boolean expression) is true, then do `that`.
 We can expand this to also say, if `this` is false (not true) then don't `that`

+## Boolean Expression
+What then is a Boolean Expression?
+A boolean expression is a statement that is either `true` or `false` examples include:
+- "It is raining."
+- "The world record for largest rubber band ball is 5,495 lbs."
+- "I like cats."
+All of these statements are either true or false.
+Examples of something that is not a boolean expression:
+- "What color is the sky?"
+- "Why are there so few unicorns left?"
+- "How do you fix a leaky faucet?"

 ## Relational Operator
-So what sort of questions can we ask of the computer when making decisions?
-Well firstly, these questions must be demonstrably true or false.
-Not "kinda" true or "kinda" false.
-More like true in the sense that 2 + 2 = 4 is true.
-Which brings us to our first relational operator `equality`, but let's put that aside for just a moment and just answer the question: "What is a relational operator?"

-A relational operator tests the relationship between two things in your program and returns either `true` or `false`. e.g. 5 > 4 is true, while 5 > 6 is false.
-Let's take a look at all of the logical operators.
+There are different ways of constructing boolean expressions, but one of the easiest ways of doing so is by using a relational operator.
+A relational operator tests the relationship between two things in your program and returns either `true` or `false`. e.g. 5 > 4 is `true`, while 5 > 6 is `false`.
+Let's take a look at some more relational operators.

 |**Operator**|**symbol**|
 |equal to|==|